viniciuslucenasouza/totvs-data-challenge/README.md

 Forecasting
 -----------

-We can plot the predicted sells with a 80% and 95%
+We can plot the predicted sales with a 80% and 95%

 ``` r
 plot(forecast(HoltWinters(timeSeriesVendas), 7))